 Healthcare and customer support

-Studies on conversational agents in healthcare consistently show higher patient satisfaction with video than with voice-only (86% vs 77%), higher disclosure on sensitive topics (per Lucas and Gratch), and better comprehension when an agent pauses, rephrases, and responds to confusion cues.
-Applies directly to our pitches in insurance, pharma, and any post-sale support scenario.
+General conversational-agent research in healthcare consistently shows higher patient satisfaction with video than with voice-only (86% vs 77%), higher disclosure on sensitive topics, and better comprehension when an agent pauses, rephrases, and responds to confusion cues.
+Applies directly to our pitches in insurance, pharma, payer, and any post-sale support scenario.

 How to use this in sales conversations